Filipino cuisine: Main dishes

 Another rice-based dish is arroz a la valenciana, a Spanish paella named after the Spanish region Valencia that has been incorporated into the local cuisine.
 Bringhe is a local rice dish with some similarities to paella but using glutinous rice, coconut milk, and turmeric.
 Kiampong a type of fried rice topped with pork pieces, chives and peanuts.
 It can be found in Chinese restaurants in Binondo and Manila.
 Camaron rebosado con jamon has been described as a classic dish in the Binondo district of Manila, the city's Chinatown.

 For vegetarians, there is dinengdeng, a dish consisting of moringa leaves (malunggay) and slices of bittermelon.
 There is also pinakbet, stewed vegetables heavily flavored with bagoong.
 A type of seafood salad known as kinilaw is made up of raw seafood such as fish or shrimp cooked only by steeping in local vinegar, sometimes with coconut milk, onions, spices and other local ingredients.
 It is comparable to the Peruvian ceviche.

 Side dishes

-Itlog na pula (red eggs) are duck eggs that have been cured in brine or a mixture of clay-and-salt for a few weeks, making them salty.
-They are later hard boiled and dyed with red food coloring (hence the name) to distinguish them from chicken eggs before they are sold over the shelves.
+Itlog na pula (red eggs) are duck eggs that have been cured in brine or a mixture of clay and salt for a few weeks, making them salty.
+They are later hard-boiled and dyed with red food coloring (hence the name) to distinguish them from chicken eggs before they are sold over the shelves.
 They are often served mixed in with diced tomatoes.
 Atchara is a side dish of pickled papaya strips similar to sauerkraut.
-It's a frequent accompaniment to fried dishes like tapa or daing.
+It is a frequent accompaniment to fried dishes like tapa or daing.

-Nata de coco is a chewy, translucent, jelly-like food product produced by the fermentation of coconut water can be served with pandesal.
+Nata de coco is a chewy, translucent, jelly-like food product produced by the fermentation of coconut water and can be served with pandesal.
 Kesong puti is a soft white cheese made from carabao milk (although cow milk is also used in most commercial variants).
-Grated mature coconut (niyog), is normally served with sweet rice-based desserts.
+Grated mature coconut (niyog) is normally served with sweet rice-based desserts.